 The third course in the Certificate Program teaches the skills necessary to carry out quantitative data collection methods in M&E. Students will discuss under what circumstances M&E practitioners use quantitative methods, as well as the kind of data and evaluation questions that quantitative methods address.
 Led by an academic practitioner, students will learn quantitative data collection techniques and strategies, including questionnaire design, sampling methods and efficacy evaluation, and also will learn how to use quantitative software.
 The course will conclude with discussions on reporting and communicating quantitative data to funders and implementers.

-Course 4, Program Impact Evaluation and Reporting and Using Results
+Course 4, Impact, Evaluation, Reporting, and Using Results

 The final course in the Certificate Program serves as a capstone, bringing together the skills learned in the previous three courses of the Program.
-Students will discuss qualitative, quantitative, and mixed method approaches to impact assessment, including quasi-experimental, experimental and alternative designs.
-Coursework will include practical assignments, where students work with a nonprofit, social change, or development organization in their community to conduct various parts of an impact evaluation.
-Guest lecture practitioners will appear in the course to give insight into working with different donors, and provide advice on how to report and utilize evaluations at the stakeholder, implementer and funder levels.
+Students will discuss qualitative, quantitative, and mixed method approaches to performance and impact evaluations.
+Coursework will include practical assignments, where students work with a nonprofit, social change, or development organization in their community to conduct various parts of a performance or impact evaluation.
+Guest lecture practitioners will appear in the course to give insight into working with different donors, and provide advice on how to report and utilize evaluations at the stakeholder, implementer, and funder levels.

 With the newly acquired M&E knowledge, participants earning this certificate will be able to answer the following questions for their organization more effectively: